douranos/ALLinTravel/README.md

 Navigate to the project root directory in your terminal(usually ends with ALLinTravel-main\) and run:

+`set openai.apikey=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`

 `mvn clean install`

-This command builds the project and downloads the necessary dependencies.
+This command builds the project and downloads the necessary dependencies and set a value to environment variable openai.apikey

 ## Running the Application